snugnug/hjem-rum/docs/manual/index.md

 ## Environmental Variables

-Hjem provides attribute set {option}`environment.sessionVariables` that allows the user to set environmental variables to be sourced.
+Hjem provides the option {option}`environment.sessionVariables` allowing the user to set environmental variables to be sourced.
 However, Hjem does not have the capability to actually source them.
-This can be done manually, which is what Hjem Rum tries to do.
+This can be done manually by the user, but Hjem Rum integrates it directly into our modules.
+For example, if you use Hjem Rum to install and configure zsh, your sessionVariables set in Hjem will be made available.

 Currently, some of our modules may add environmental variables (such as our GTK module), but cannot load them without the use of another module.
 Currently, modules that load environmental variables include:

-- {option}`rum.programs.fish`}
+- {option}`rum.programs.fish`
 - {option}`rum.programs.nushell`
 - {option}`rum.programs.zsh`
 - {option}`rum.desktops.hyprland`